SamVerschueren/aws-swagger-import/readme.md

 Type: `string`

 [AWS Profile](http://docs.aws.amazon.com/AWSJavaScriptSDK/guide/node-configuring.html).
-The user related to the profile should have admin access to API Gateway and should be able to invoke `lambda:AddPermission`.
+The user related to the profile should have admin access to API Gateway.

 ##### awsRegion